 Moving to Office 365 is exciting, but it doesn’t have to be hard.
 You have enough on your plate already, so why stress over the unknown?
-PC Connection, Inc. is a premier Office 365 partner with Microsoft.
+Connection is a premier Office 365 partner with Microsoft.
 Our Cloud software practice has taken proactive steps to make it an easy transition to Office 365.
 Here are some tips to make your transition a breeze.

 Clean Up Your Active Directory

 Active Directory Federation Services are an essential tool to easily let users access their accounts and subscriptions.
 In the current iteration, however, it’s a bit all or nothing.
 Turn it on and all accounts (i.e., inactive users, archived mailboxes, team mailboxes, etc.) will have a full user account assigned and a license used against it.
 Imagine the unnecessary headaches and complaints if your staff members cannot access their email.
 Be aware that you can reassign user licenses once every 90 days, however, so these initial setup mistakes are not final.

 They Are Mailboxes, Not Users